2009 California Golden Bears football team: Arizona State

 Both Cal and Arizona State entered the game with a 2–2 conference record.
 On the Bears' opening possession, the Sun Devils recovered a fumble by Kevin Riley, but were unable to convert it into points.
 Cal struck quickly, scoring on the ensuing possession when Riley connected with Jahvid Best for an 11-yard touchdown.
 This was followed up by a 12-yard pass to Marvin Jones on the Bears' third possession.
 In the second quarter, Sun Devils running back Ryan Bass fumbled on the Cal 2-yard line, which the Bears recovered.
 However Cal gave the ball right back when Riley fumbled on the 3-yard line.
-This time Arizona State capitalized, with backup quarterback Samson Szakacsy connecting with Jovon Williams for a 3-yard score.
+This time Arizona State capitalized, with third-string quarterback Samson Szakacsy connecting with Jovon Williams for a 3-yard score.
 Cal was then able to drive downfield, but Giorgio Tavecchio missed a 34-yard field goal.
 Arizona State quarterback Danny Sullivan then connected with Kyle Williams for an 80-yard score.
 The Bears' sole score of the quarter was a 25-yard field goal to make it 17–14 at the half set up by a 38-yard interception return by Syd'Quan Thompson.

 The sole score of the third quarter came on a 51-yard field goal by Tavecchio set up by an interception of Sullivan by Eddie Young.
 Arizona State took their only lead of the game when Cameron Marshall ran in for a 6-yard touchdown in the fourth quarter.
 After Tavecchio missed a 39-yard field goal, Cal was able to drive downfield in the closing minutes of the fourth quarter and Tavecchio made the game winning 24-yard field goal with 21 seconds left.
 A Sun Devils comeback attempt was stifled when Sullivan was sacked by Tyson Alualu.

 The victory brought the Bears back into the Top 25 at #23 and moved them up in the BCS Rankings to #20.
 Both teams combined for 238 yards on 23 penalties, with five total turnovers.
 Riley threw for 351 yards and two touchdowns, while Best had one receiving touchdown but was held to 63 rushing yards.
 For the Sun Devils, Sullivan passed for 244 yards and a touchdown.
 Marshall had 71 yards rushing and a touchdown.